ShadabHasanHakimi/Projects/README.md

 # Project 1: Amazon Clone Project

-##Introduction
+## Introduction
 This project is a frontend-based single-page clone of the Amazon website, created for educational purposes.
 It mimics the appearance and some functionalities of the Amazon homepage, allowing users to experience a familiar interface while exploring the code and design behind it.
 The project is built using HTML, CSS, and Font Awesome for icons.

-##Project Structure
-The project directory is organized as follows:

-project-root/
-│
-├── Assets/
-│   ├── box1_image.jpg
-│   ├── box2_image.jpg
-│   ├── box3_image.jpg
-│   ├── box4_image.jpg
-│   ├── box5_image.jpg
-│   ├── box6_image.jpg
-│   ├── box7_image.jpg
-│   ├── box8_image.jpg
-│   └── logo.png
-│
-├── css/
-│   └── style.css
-│
-├── index.html
-│
-└── README.md

-##Features
+## Features
--Header Navigation: Includes navigation links for account management, orders, cart, and more.
+- Header Navigation: Includes navigation links for account management, orders, cart, and more.
--Search Bar: Allows users to search for products.
+- Search Bar: Allows users to search for products.
--Hero Section: Displays a promotional message with a link to Amazon India.
+- Hero Section: Displays a promotional message with a link to Amazon India.
--Shop Sections: Highlights various product categories such as new arrivals, health, furniture, electronics, etc.
+- Shop Sections: Highlights various product categories such as new arrivals, health, furniture, electronics, etc.
--Footer: Contains links to various Amazon services and informational pages.
+- Footer: Contains links to various Amazon services and informational pages.

-##Technologies Used
+## Technologies Used
--HTML5: For structuring the webpage.
+- HTML5: For structuring the webpage.
--CSS3: For styling the webpage.
+- CSS3: For styling the webpage.
--Font Awesome: For icons.
+- Font Awesome: For icons.
--Google Fonts: For custom fonts.
+- Google Fonts: For custom fonts.

-Contact
+## Contact
 If you have any questions or suggestions, feel free to contact the project maintainer:

 Name: Shadab Hasan Hakimi